arman-man/Workout-Tracker/README.md

 # Workout-Tracker
 Created a full-stack application that allows users to track their workouts.

-Created a full-stack application that allows users to track their workouts.

 Implemented a visually engaging and responsive user interface utilizing React.js, HTML, and CSS.

 Developed a robust back-end system by implementing a RESTful API with Node.js and Express.js, seamlessly integrating it with a scalable NoSQL/MongoDB database server.